StingraySoftware/HENDRICS/docs/scripts/cli.rst

 ::

-    usage: MPplot [-h] [--noplot] [--xlog] [--ylog] [--xlin] [--ylin] [--fromstart] [--axes AXES AXES]
+    usage: MPplot [-h] [--noplot] [--figname FIGNAME] [--xlog] [--ylog] [--xlin] [--ylin] [--fromstart] [--axes AXES AXES]
                   files [files ...]

     Plot the content of MaLTPyNT light curves and frequency spectra

     positional arguments:
       files              List of files

     optional arguments:
-      -h, --help        show this help message and exit --noplot          Only create images, do not plot --xlog            Use logarithmic X axis
+      -h, --help         show this help message and exit --noplot           Only create images, do not plot --figname FIGNAME  Figure name
+      --xlog             Use logarithmic X axis
       --ylog             Use logarithmic Y axis
       --xlin             Use linear X axis
       --ylin             Use linear Y axis
       --fromstart        Times are measured from the start of the observation (only relevant for light curves)
       --axes AXES AXES   Plot two variables contained in the file

 MPreadevents